-The function returns the number of tables and sequences contained by the group.
+The function returns the number of generated files.

-This emaj_snap_log_group() function generates one file per log table, containing the part of this table that correspond to the updates performed between both supplied marks.
+This emaj_snap_log_group() function generates one file per log table, containing the part of this table that corresponds to the updates performed between both supplied marks.
 Created files name has the following pattern: <schema.name>log.snap

-The function also generates two files, containing the application sequences state at the time of the respective supplied marks, and named: <group.name>sequences_at<mark.name>
+The function also generates two files, containing the application sequences state at the time of the respective supplied marks, and named: <log.table.name>.snap.
+So most of the time, they look like: <group.name>sequences_at.

-These files are stored in the directory or folder corresponding to the fourth parameter.
+All these files are stored in the directory or folder corresponding to the fourth parameter.
 New files will overwrite existing files of the same name.